jacobcode01/themrityunjaypathak.github.io/README.md

 </a>

 ### Smooth Scroll
-- Powered by Lenis for natural wheel deceleration and momentum.
+- Powered by Lenis for a natural, momentum-based scrolling experience.
-- Automatically disabled when `prefers-reduced-motion` is set.
+- The page glides to a stop instead of cutting off instantly, giving the site a polished feel.
-- All anchor links, scroll-to-top, and CTA buttons route through Lenis for consistency.
+- All navigation links, scroll-to-top, and call-to-action buttons are routed through Lenis for a consistent experience.
+- Automatically disabled for users who have `prefers-reduced-motion` enabled in their system settings.

 <a href="https://www.lenis.dev/">
   <img title="Lenis" src="https://github.com/user-attachments/assets/daf63c6c-dbd5-4bf1-aa49-14274055ac8a" />